 This is something that even popular brands and expert marketers get wrong all the time and have no idea why until they study up on it.
 Most people think that “smart bidding” is the same as automated bidding.
 This is one of those yes, but no, statements.

 So, let us break it down for you.
-There are many different types of automated bidding.
-Out of those many types, smart bidding is one of them.
-The reason for the distinction is that marketers incorrectly assume that all automated bidding is smart bidding.
+There are many different types of automated bidding strategy.
+Out of those many types, smart bidding strategies is one of them.
+The reason for the distinction is that marketers incorrectly assume that all automated bidding is smart bidding strategies.
 That is wrong.
 Smart bidding is considered a sub-group within all of the automated bidding types.
 Once you know this difference, you can use smart bidding more appropriately.

-Smart bidding focuses on fixed conversion-related bidding tasks such as click targets, ROAS targets, maximum conversion rates, and cost per click.
-Using these you can develop specific strategies and very targeted bidding that can win you ad auctions with specific results.
+Smart bidding focuses on fixed conversion-related bidding tasks such as click targets, ROAS targets, maximize conversion rates, and cost per click.
+Using these you can develop specific bid strategies and very targeted bidding that can win you ad auctions with specific results.

 Just because you set an advertising budget and programmed your automated bidder doesn’t mean that everything goes as planned and you no longer have to account for individual bids.